 The facts are these…

-Americans have visa-free travel to only 58 countries around the world right now due to coronavirus-related travel bans.
+Americans have visa-free travel to 118 countries around the world.
 Croatia is one of those countries.

 Even though a visa is not needed, there are requirements for American citizens to enter Croatia.
 You can find the latest rules here.

-You can always see the latest tourist visa status here, but it’s unlikely to ever change.
-Americans have big privilege.
+You can always see the latest tourist visa status here, but it’s unlikely to change.
+Americans have a big privilege.

-There are many options for U.S. citizens to stay in Croatia long term, however unless if you have heritage or marry a citizen, it’s going to be an uphill battle.
+There are many options for U.S. citizens to stay in Croatia long term.
+However, unless you have heritage or marry a citizen, it will be an uphill battle.
 BUT, by no means is it impossible.
 This guide will cover all of your options as well as what is required of you as an American.